crosnier/pubg-teammate-analysis/README.md

 This project started as a fun, educational experiment to improve my understanding of software development principles, Git and GitHub functionality, and associated workflows.

+➡️ This repo is actively evolving.
+Track feature progress on the [Project Board](https://github.com/crosnier/pubg-teammate-analysis/projects).

 ---

 ## 🚀 Getting Started